JanSuran03/tornado/README.md

-# tornado
+# Tornado

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to generate CSS using Clojure with focus on simplcity, with high compilation speed, many features and compilation warnings.
+The Tornado library is not designed to work in ClojureScript.

 ## Usage

-FIXME
+For now, this library has no automatizations and does not have any compile options.
+Everything is coming later.

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021 Jan Šuráň

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at